coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 This module brings in the two modules earlier created and exports a function that handles the authentication process.

-This module contains two methods:
-1.`createAuthWindow()` - creates the authentication window
+This module contains two methods: 1.`createAuthWindow()` - creates the authentication window

 2. `destroyAuthWindow()` - destroys the authentication window

 The `createAuthWindow` starts by destroying any existing authentication window and goes ahead to create an authentication window by loading the Auth0 authentication URL from the `auth-service.js` module.
 It then calls the `onBeforeRequest` method of the `webRequest` property of ElectronJS `Session` class to call the `loadTokens` method which takes in the callback URL from Auth0's authentication process.

-Once the promise resolves, the `createAppWindow` method is then called to load our Vue application and lastly, the authentication window is destroyed by calling `destroyAuthWin`.
+Once the promise resolves, the `createAppWindow` method is then called to load your Vue application and lastly, the authentication window is destroyed by calling `destroyAuthWin`.

 This method also registers event handlers to handle when the application window is closed and when an `authenticated` event is emitted.

-The last thing to do in the main process is to tie everything together in the `src/main/index.js` file which is the entry point for our application's main process.
+The last thing to do in the main process is to tie everything together in the `src/main/index.js` file which is the entry point for your application's main process.

 Replace the content of the `index.js` file with the code below: